 Acknowledge that the feedback you’re giving is incomplete; it’s a single perspective.
 Say “Here’s what I see and I know it’s not the whole story.”

 When you master the art of a productive feedback session, you’ll contribute to even greater trust and safety, and you’ll model mutual learning that will inspire healthy conversations throughout the team.

-Learn more about free courses available to help you and your career.
+Learn more about teamwork in these courses available to help you and your career, free through June 30.